Code of Conduct

 Students are to be treated with respect and dignity.
 In return, they must demonstrate respect for themselves, for others, and for the responsibilities of citizenship through acceptable behaviour.
 Respect and responsibility are demonstrated when a student:

-• shows respect for himself/herself, for others, and for those in authority;
+• shows respect for himself/herself/themself, for others and for those in authority;

 • refrains from bringing anything to school that may compromise the safety of others;

-• follows the established rules and takes responsibility for his or her own actions.
+• follows the established rules and takes responsibility for his/her/their own actions;

 • dresses in accordance with the school dress code.